-When one wants to talk about the matter and its behavior in the world of the infinitely small particles, it addresses the quantum field theory.
+When we want to talk about matter and its behavior in the world of the infinitely small, that of particles, we approach quantum field theory.

-Quantum field theory allows, understand particle physics where in some situations, the number of incoming particles in a portion of space, fluctuates and varies outgoing number.
+Quantum field theory provides an understanding of particle physics.
+In some situations, the number of particles entering a portion of space-time fluctuates and differs from the number leaving.

-The number of particles changed when, for example, 1 atom in an initial condition matched 1 atom plus one photon in a final state.
-In other words, a photon is suddenly pulled out of the vacuum and appeared in the electromagnetic field.
+The number of particles changes when, for example, an atom in an initial state gives an atom plus 1 photon in a final state.
+In other words, a photon suddenly came out of the vacuum and appeared in the electromagnetic field.

 Quantum theory tells us that in the real world, everything is "field".

-We bathe completely, to the depths of ourselves, in fields, multiple, diverse, with amazing features.
+We bathe entirely to the very depths of ourselves in multiple, diverse fields with astonishing characteristics.

-The field is a fundamental concept in physics, it is made up of nothing else, it is itself which is the real world, the fields carry the energy of all that exists in the universe, atoms to large galactic structures.
+The field is a fundamental concept in physics, it does not consist of anything else, it is itself which constitutes the real world.
+Fields carry the energy of everything in the universe, from atoms to large galactic structures.

-Magnetism, gravity, nuclear force light and other physical phenomena are carried by fields.
+Magnetism, gravitation, nuclear force, light and many other physical phenomena are carried by fields.

-The most surprising is that the matter itself, the one we made, consists of a set of fields, electrons and protons, are themselves fields, and we are made up of fields escaping intuition.
+The most surprising thing is that matter itself, that of which we are made, is made up of a set of fields.
+Electrons and protons are also fields, so we are made up of fields beyond intuition.
 In other words, we are made of a ghostly aggregate of quantum particles bathed in fields.
 These fields carry the energy of the particles throughout the available space around them.

 With the notion of field, the vision of the nature of things is overwhelming, reality becomes strange and escapes our 5 main senses.
 Reality is not explained simply by the presence of matter, but also by the exchanges and interactions between real objects and virtual objects of low-energy quantum fields.

-In the quantum world all particles of the standard model, fermions and bosons emerge vibrations in a field.
-This is also the basic concept of the operation of particle accelerators like the Large Hadron Collider, the LHC.
+In the quantum world all Standard Model particles, fermions and bosons, emerge from vibrations in a field.
+This is also the basic concept of the operation of particle accelerators such as the Large Hadron Collider (LHC).